Duality theorems for \'etale gerbes on orbifolds: Introduction

 \subsection{Acknowledgment}

 We thank N. Higson and M. Rieffel for discussions on Mackey's machine.
 We thank Y. Ruan for his interests in this work and for his encouragement.

-The results of this paper have been reported by the authors in several seminars and workshops held at University of Wisconsin-Madison, University of Utah, UC Riverside, MIT, University of British Columbia, University of Colorado-Boulder, National Taiwan University, and University of G\"ottingen.

 X. T. is supported in part by NSF grant DMS-0703775 and 0900985.
-H.-H. T is supported in part by NSF grant DMS-0757722.
+H.-H. T. is supported in part by NSF grant DMS-0757722.

-\section{Preliminary Material}
+\section{Preliminary material}

-In this section, we briefly review some background material about gerbes on orbifolds.
-We explain the basic concepts and tools that will be used in this paper.
+In this section, we explain the basic concepts and tools that will be used in this paper.

-\subsection{Orbifolds and Groupoids}
+\subsection{Orbifolds and groupoids}

 An orbifold is a separable Hausdorff topological space which is locally modeled on the quotient of $\reals^n$ by a linear action of a finite group.
-Such a topological space is very important in both mathematics and physics.
 In this paper, we study orbifolds in the viewpoint developed by Haefliger \cite{ha} and Moerdijk-Pronk \cite{mo-pr}.
 Namely, we represent an orbifold as the quotient of a proper \'etale groupoid.